QPeiran/demo_internal/README.md

 •	Azure Devops – orchestration & automation

-•	GitHub -- version control
+•	GitHub -- version control & repo host

 •	Ideally the data would be ingested from blob storage and be published via PowerBI.

+•	Trigger periodically.

 ### Potentials todos: